Scoring Your Credit - How's Your Credit Score

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people traditionally have a score of 600, but scores range from 300 to 850.
 Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically after loss of employment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the pieces in calculating your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 We're used to working with all levels of credit scores.
-Call us at 512-241-1707 and we can help you get on the right track to the home of your dreams.
+Call us at 5122032245 and we can help you get on the right track to the home of your dreams.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.